nus-cs3244-ml-singapore-7/hansard_data/Readme.md

 ---

+# Cleaning of data

 A `format_hansard.py` file is included to extract speeches and standardise the formatting of the JSON files.
 The formatted JSON files are written into an output folder.
-This works for full hansard sessions (with the `-s` flag) and for Bills, Motions and Oral Answers.

-A `formatted_to_txt.py` is also included to turn the formatted JSON file into text for annotation.
+By default, all peripheral text is removed (without the need for any flags).
+Specific flags are introduced for partial Hansard sessions (e.g. Bills, Motions and Oral Answers) as well as more granular settings (with the `-g` flag).

 ---

+# Annotation of data

+A `formatted_to_txt.py` is included to turn the formatted JSON file into text for annotation.

 The Annotated folder consists of a `config.json` file to be used with [ner-annotator](https://pypi.org/project/ner-annotator/).
 The annotated files are present and labelled with `_annotated.json`.

+The workflow for annotation was done with the following steps:
+1) Download JSON file
+2) Format JSON file using format_hansard.py: `python format_hansard.py step_1_file.json -f`, which will give you a step_2_formatted.json file
+3) Convert to text: `python formatted_to_txt.py step_2_formatted.json`, which will give you a step_3_text.txt file
+4) Use ner_annotator: `ner_annotator step_3_text.txt -c config.json -m hansard`